 When you’re on the road or spending time relaxing on vacation, bringing a book along is always a good idea.
 There’s something therapeutic about flipping through pages as the waves lap up on the ocean or the fire crackles in the cabin.

 If you don’t want to waste valuable luggage space on a book, the ever present reader is a compact way to carry hundreds of books in your pocket.
 The Kindle is great for bright light and it fits tons and tons of books.
 It’s light and the battery lasts a really long time.
-I love the Kindle, from the Paperwhite to the Voyage, or the unofficial king of the e-readers, the Kindle Oasis, which is actually thinner on one side, so it’s easier to hold onto with one hand, while you take the subway for example.
+I love the Kindle, from the Paperwhite to the Normal Kindle, or the unofficial king of the e-readers, the Kindle Oasis, which is actually thinner on one side, so it’s easier to hold onto with one hand, while you take the subway for example.
 There’s also an amazing display with 300 pixels-per-inch and a brilliant backlight.

 3. Travel Inspiration

 3.1 Travel blogs!